GSmithApps/samples-python/prometheus/README.md

     poetry run python starter.py

-After executing the workflow, the process will stay open so the metrics if this separate process can be accessed at http://127.0.0.1:9001/metrics.
+After executing the workflow, the process will stay open so the metrics will be visible.

+This separate process can be accessed at http://127.0.0.1:9001/metrics.